orriginalo/SaveFinder-Archiver/README.md

 - Searching and discovering paths to game saves
 - Copying and archiving saves into a zip archive
 ### GUI:
-- Archiving into individual archives
 - Archiving into one archive
-- Copying into individual folders
 - Copying into one folder

 ## 1. Installation